Learn more about our Advertising Disclosure

 How life is different in Gainesville vs. Chicago

-• Chicago's public transportation has a score of 9 out of 10 versus Gainesville's lower score of 6.
+• Chicago’s public transportation score of 9 out of 10 is higher than Gainesville’s score of 6.

 • Chicago is more walkable than Gainesville with a score of 77 out of 100 vs Gainesville’s 37 out of 100.

-• Both Chicago and Gainesville have the same bike-friendliness score of 69 out of 100, meaning Chicago is about as safe for cyclists as Gainesville.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+• Both Chicago and Gainesville have similar bike-friendliness scores (69 vs 72), meaning Chicago is about as safe for cyclists as Gainesville.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 • Chicago’s crime rate is higher than Gainesville with a score of 35.19 compared to Gainesville’s 8.0.
 This means that Chicago neighborhoods are safer than 35.19% of all U.S. neighborhoods, and Gainesville neighborhoods are safer than 8.0%.